DO-Customer-Success/docker-registry-digitalocean/README.md

 Importing Certificates, Users
 -----------------------------

+*This is optional: a default run will generate certs and randomly generated users, but the following will work for users with commercial SSLs, pre-existing users for basic auth, etc.*

 If you have an existing SSL certificate and key for your registry FQDN, you can place them in the `certs` directory, and they will be picked up by Terraform.

 If you wish to import Users from an existing htpasswd file, place that file in `auth/htpasswd`.